-The Singapore summer holidays are here!
-It’s that time of year when families make for the airport en masse and Singapore sees an exodus of Trunki-laden peeps head off for a family vacation.
-After we’ve sent the kids on Summer Camp that is.
+The Singapore summer holidays are still upon us!
+It’s that time of year when lots of families make for the airport en masse and Singapore sees an exodus of Trunki-laden peeps head off for a family vacation.
+After we’ve sent the kids on Summer Camp, that is.
 It’s a time filled with equal parts excitement and dread – family and home beckons (or you could be heading somewhere new, hurrah!) but you’ve got to make it through that flight first.
 Even if you’re just going on a quick getaway from Singapore, all parents need to be armed with survival tips for that flight with kids.
 Read on to see how it’s done…

 PS: If you’re thinking of taking your helper on holiday for some backup, don’t miss our guide to getting her a vacation visa.

 Use this space as your playground and encourage your kids to run wild before boarding.
 Yes, people may look at you as if your parenting skills are lax, but they will thank you later if they’re on the same flight as you.
 The idea here is to avoid sitting in the lounge in front of a screen and tire them out instead.
 Then you’re in with a chance for a mid-flight nap.
 Yes, that means giving up bubbles before boarding but for greater potential gain later on.